What result will the code produce if the friend function is defined within a namespace?

 Explanation:

-The correct answer is option (b).
-Friend function in C++ is not a member of the class but it has special access to the private and protected members of the class.
+The accurate choice is alternative (b).
+In C++, a friend function is not considered a class member; however, it is granted special privileges to access private and protected members of the class.

-- What is the output of the below following C++ code?
+- What will be the result of the following C++ code snippet?

 #include<iostream>